Data Migration

 The S/4HANA Route Continuum *Image Courtesy of SAP

-On the left side of the continuum we have a System Conversion (also known as a Brownfield project), which is effectively a ‘lift and shift’ approach.
+System Conversion (also known as a Brownfield project) is effectively a ‘lift and shift’ approach to data migration to SAP S/4HANA.
 This is a technical transition and means that you’re in large part moving all your data and processes ‘as is’ to SAP S/4HANA.
 The Brownfield methodology is rather limited in terms of redesign/ transformation and is often fraught with risk as direct upgrades struggle either because of incompatible data structure between ECC and SAP S/4HANA, issues surrounding the refactoring of custom code, and more generally because of insufficient data transformation.
 If your processes and data are not quite up-to-scratch already, you’ll only be moving the same problem to S/4.

-On the right side of the diagram, we have New Implementations (Pure Greenfield).
-Think of this approach as a ‘blue sky strategy’ or ‘blank sheet of paper’.
-This would be the model for businesses wanting a full-scale overhaul of their processes and data format before moving to SAP S/4HANA.
+New Implementations or "Pure Greenfield" approach is often thought of as a ‘blue sky strategy’ or ‘blank sheet of paper’.
+This would be the model for businesses wanting a full-scale overhaul of their processes and data format before transitioning to SAP S/4HANA.
 While ideal in terms of an ultimate destination, it’s not an approach that appeals to every organization, as to initiate this level of change is too drastic for many in both timeline and cost.

-In the middle occupies Selective Data Transition, which in itself can be viewed as a continuum, some more closely aligned with brownfield and some with greenfield depending on business requirements and goals.
+Selective Data Transition, which in itself can be viewed as a continuum, some more closely aligned with Brownfield migrations and some with Greenfield migration approaches depending on business requirements and goals.
 It’s important to know though that none of these approaches are overly pre-defined.
 At Syniti, we have deep experience helping customers explore, plan for and execute on all these paths, and if we can guarantee anything about an S/4 migration, it’s that no project is exactly the same.
 Every project will inevitably be a blended color of some description.

 This is why, when looking the above graphic of the Continuum and that wide range in the middle, you can see why Selective Data Transition (SDT) has become a hot topic and a popular discussion topic for organizations over the last few years.

-Because no two enterprises are the same, SDT offers flexibility.
-If your preferred approach falls closer to the brownfield side of the continuum, a Shell Conversion in which you keep most of your existing SAP ECC interface/ customizations and data in SAP S/4HANA will make sense, whereas if you are closer to a greenfield, a Mix & Match approach that copies some chosen legacy processes over but reworks others is the way to go.
+If your preferred approach falls closer to the brownfield side of the continuum, a Shell Conversion in which you keep most of your existing SAP ECC interface, customizations and data in SAP S/4HANA will make sense, whereas if you are closer to a Greenfield, a Mix & Match approach that copies some chosen legacy processes over but reworks others is the way to go.

 The business factors that will impact your Selective Data Transition decision